What is a Manufacturing Engineer?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 - Advanced Manufacturing Engineer

 Manufacturing Engineer Employment Estimates

-In the United States, there were 132,500 jobs for Manufacturing Engineer in 2016.
+There were about 132,500 jobs for Manufacturing Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Manufacturing Engineer by 2026.
-There will be an estimated 9,500 positions for Manufacturing Engineer per year.
+Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.

 The states with the most job growth for Manufacturing Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.

 Do Manufacturing Engineers Make A Lot Of Money?